Tule Wind Energy Project

 Related Links

 The BLM, in conjunction with Tule Wind LLC drafted an Environmental and Construction Compliance Monitoring Plan (ECCMP) to ensure compliance with mitigation measures approved in the Final EIS, as well as with the terms and conditions associated with the BLM right-of-way grant.
-Although changes may be made to the document as construction progresses, a current version of the ECCMP document and attachments is found here.
-The regional map and project location map depict the location of the project.
+Although changes may be made to the document as construction progresses, a current version of the ECCMP document and attachments is found

 Back to Top